nag763/doteur/README.md

 The tool has been developed on Linux, but is also available for Windows 10 and 11 and macOS.

+## 🆕 Live test

+Since the version 0.5.1, the tool is testable with limited functionnalities on the GitHub pages.
+Please note that the output of the live functionnality is experimental and won't always reflect the CLI's output.

 ## 🆕 About features

 Since the version 0.5.0, the CLI tool is downloadable with several features.
 If you don't intend to connect to connect to either a running mysql or sqlite database, ignore what follows, the exports in SQL files will be handled no matter what feature you download the tool for.